Kangiriyanka/joe-farah/src/pages/posts/post-6.md

 </div>

 Once you add a GeometryReader inside the VStack, the GeometryReader expands with the parent to fill up the available space on the screen.
-It's a greedy child that wants all the toys!
-VStack and GeometryReader actually have the same height and width.
+It's a greedy child that wants the parent's full attention!
+GeometryReader takes all the available space of its parent.

 <div class="relative
 items-center justify-center border-2  ml-auto mr-auto w-50 h-50 bg-gray-300">